Sirmov/Mimega/README.md

 <h3 align="center">The social media for creating and sharing memes</h3>

 ## 📒 Description
 [Mimega](https://mimega-b819a.web.app) is a project I decided to make after finishing the [JS Applications](https://softuni.bg/certificates/details/130450/12e1b118) course at [Softuni](https://softuni.bg).
 It is a single page front end application about creating and sharing memes with your friends.
 The project is simple and its main purpose is to consolidate the skills acquired in the course.
-Some of which are: BOM, DOM manipulations, asynchronous programming, HTTP request, working with backend server, remote data, authentication, front end routing, templating, client side rendering, clean code practises, architecture and many more.
+Some of which are: BOM, DOM manipulations, asynchronous programming, HTTP request, working with backend server, remote data, authentication, front end routing, templating, client side rendering, clean code practices, architecture and many more.

 ## 🌐Technologies